Breakfast is the only meal where I do not openly abuse the open-buffet: omelet, some fruits, a few gallons of tea and I am ready for the day.

 Selim drops by my hotel on his morning stroll and we head towards his hotel via the beautiful sandy beaches.
 We feed some fish and also come across Rosie who hangs out on a particular spot on the shore.
 We feed her – she is huge and lets you pet her.
 It is more welcoming to cuddle Tanya the monkey than Rosie the turtle but I still realize I feel the same type of affection for Rosie that I do when I come across a friend’s cantankerous grandpa.
 There are different types of love and affection in this world and one shape and size does not fit all.
 As long as there is enough to go around…

-Selim and Angelika are staying at the Seethani Guest house.
+Seethani Guest house.
 It is about 30 minutes walk from my hotel via beach and about 3 minutes via tuktuk on the road.
 It is also where all the surfers stay and the partying goes down.
 I have deliberately opted for a hotel that will ensure I get to be left alone to suit my Garbo-like tendencies.

 Angelika cleanses the remnants of the Arrack from the night before with coffee and omelet.
 We have a final chitter chatter before they leave.